 Raw materials

-Earth soil turned into clay and natural minerals are the two main components in stoneware ceramic products.
+Earth soil turned into clay and natural mineral glazes are the two main components in stoneware ceramic products.
 These are sourced from within India itself.
-The young artisans are highly focused on using only natural, safe and earth-friendly raw materials.
+The young artisans are highly focused on using only natural, safe, and earth-friendly raw materials.
 Only non-toxic clay and glazes are used.
-Free from led, tin, borax and cadmium.
+Free from lead, tin, borax, and cadmium.
 And to be completely sure, all products intended to be in contact with food are professionally tested by our testing partners.

 Production